tkober/sg-translations/README.md

 In order do install or run this tool make sure either PIP or Anaconda is installed and available on your bash.

+## Cloning

+This repo contains git submodules.
+Remember to initialize these by running

+`git submodule init`

 ## Install